namansoni/inout-hack/README.md

 npm install
 ```

 2. Run the server

 `npm start`

-3. Goto the web address through Chrome/Firefox
+3. Goto the web address through Chrome/Firefox/safari or any web browser